FLAGSTAFF ARTS & ENTERTAINMENT

-Flagstaff is a center for both the visual and performance arts in Northern Arizona, with museums, a local symphony, light opera company and theatrical troupe.
-Galleries, studios, boutiques and unique locally owned businesses abound in the downtown area, and numerous nightclubs feature live music.
+Flagstaff is the hub of visual and performance arts in Northern Arizona.
+With museums, a local symphony, light opera company and theatrical troupe, Flagstaff features performance art of all varieties.
+Numerous galleries, studios and art boutiques are spread out throughout the downtown area, as well as numerous restaurants and venues that feature live music.

-Flagstaff Cultural Partners serves as the regranting organization for the City of Flagstaff’s Art and Science Fund.
+Flagstaff Arts Council serves as the regranting organization for the City of Flagstaff’s Art and Science Fund.
 It also manages the Coconino Center for the Arts, the cultural hub of the Flagstaff community.
-The center’s 4,000-square-foot gallery features diverse exhibitions and the intimate 200-seat theater offers concerts, performances, films and other presentations.
+The center’s 4,000-square-foot gallery features diverse exhibits and the intimate 200-seat theater offers concerts, performances, films and other presentations.
+Flagstaff Arts Council manages the website flagstaff365.com which is a one-stop-resource for city-wide events.

-Smaller art exhibits can be found in small shops, galleries and restaurants throughout Flagstaff.
+Smaller art exhibits can be found in shops, galleries and restaurants throughout Flagstaff.
 Many of the shops and galleries are in Flagstaff’s Historic Downtown district, easily accessible through a walking tour.
-The First Friday Art Walk is an event created by local artists whose shops stay open late the first Friday of each month.
-Many of the shops serve hors d’oeuvres and have the artists in attendance to speak with patrons.
+The First Friday Art Walk is monthly event that highlights local artists on the first Friday of each month.
+Many downtown storefronts invite artists to speak to patrons about their art while enjoying snacks and drinks.
+The Chamber participates in this event quarterly.

-If you’re looking for more drama in your life (or more comedy), local productions can be seen at Theatrikos in the Doris Harper-White Community Playhouse.
-This community theater troupe is always looking for those with an interest in any aspect of the thespian arts.
+If you are looking for more drama or comedy in your life, local productions can be seen at Theatrikos in the Doris Harper-White Community Playhouse.
+This community theater troupe is always looking for those with an interest in the thespian arts.
 In addition, Northern Arizona University’s theater department produces a number of long and short plays, musicals, operettas and operas throughout the academic year.
-Also welcoming those with an interest in performance is the Flagstaff Light Opera Company, which puts on musical theater performances throughout the year.